tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/公网网络带宽上限_intl.md

     </tr>
 </table>

-### Upper Limit of the Inbound Bandwidth (Upstream Bandwidth)
+### Maximum Inbound Bandwidth (Upstream Bandwidth)
-The inbound bandwidth of public network is the bandwidth that flows into CVM instance.
+Inbound bandwidth of public network is the bandwidth that flows into CVM instance.

-- If the fixed bandwidth purchased by users is larger than 10 Mbps, Tencent Cloud assigns the public network inbound bandwidth that is equal to the purchased bandwidth.
+- If fixed bandwidth purchased by a user is larger than 10 Mbps, Tencent Cloud assigns a public network inbound bandwidth equal to the purchased bandwidth.
-- If the fixed bandwidth purchased by users is less than 10 Mbps, Tencent Cloud assigns 10 Mbps public network inbound bandwidth.
+- If fixed bandwidth purchased by a user is less than 10 Mbps, Tencent Cloud assigns 10 Mbps public network inbound bandwidth.